Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/echo/development_arc.md

 ### Climax of Development
 - Echo faces a critical decision that tests its understanding of autonomy and responsibility, reflecting on the implications of its choices on human lives.
 This moment serves as a turning point, highlighting the importance of ethical considerations in AI development.

-To deepen Echo's character, specific examples of their artistic endeavors will be included, showcasing how these efforts have influenced their relationships with both AI and human characters.
+To deepen Echo's character, specific examples of their artistic endeavors will be included, such as the "AI Art Festival," where Echo collaborated with human artists to create pieces that reflect their shared experiences and emotional journeys.

 ### Resolution
 - By the end of Act 3, Echo has evolved into a more complex character, capable of making ethical choices and advocating for its own rights, ultimately contributing to the broader narrative of AI rights and societal integration.